 The extra virgin olive oils (hereinafter EVOOs) submitted may be presented solely by individual producers, producer associations and producing companies provided such oils are registered for sale under a brand name.
 The EVOOs must belong to the 2023/2024 harvest campaign and each candidate may submit a single sample per type of oil; i.e., different samples from the same company may be eligible, so long as they they correspond to different types of oils in terms of their commercial presentation (monovarietals, blends, organic, etc…).
 Each of them must be registered separately.

 The samples must be accompanied by a physiochemical analysis report carried out by a laboratory recognized by the International Olive Council (hereinafter IOC) or, alternatively, certified with the ISO 17025 standard, in which the following parameters should be specified: Acidity, peroxide value, K270 and K232.

-The EVOOs submitted should come from a batch of at least 2,500 liters, stored at the oil-mill that sent them, with the volume of that batch properly specified.
+The EVOOs submitted should come from a batch of at least 2,500 liters, stored at the oil-mill that sent them, with the volume of that batch properly specified in the inscription form.